mapeditor/tiled/docs/reference/tmx-map-format.rst

 -  **format:** Used for embedded images, in combination with a ``data`` child element.
 Valid values are file extensions like ``png``, ``gif``, ``jpg``, ``bmp``, etc.
 -  *id:* Used by some versions of Tiled Java.
-Deprecated and unsupported by Tiled Qt.
+Deprecated and unsupported.
 -  **source:** The reference to the tileset image file (Tiled supports most common image formats).
 Only used if the image is not embedded.
 -  **trans:** Defines a specific color that is treated as transparent (example value: "#FF00FF" for magenta).
-Up until Tiled 0.12, this value is written out without a ``#`` but this is planned to change.
-   (optional)
+Including the "#" is optional and Tiled leaves it out for compatibility reasons. (optional)
 -  **width:** The image width in pixels (optional, used for tile index correction when the image changes)
 -  **height:** The image height in pixels (optional)